- Travel and Places»

 The people of upper Kinnaur in Hangrang valley have Mongoloid features.
 The Mediterranean features are found in Peo.
 Sometimes there is an admixture or blending of Mediterranean and Mongoloid elements.

 Costumes of Kinners

-These handsome Kinners are the most colorfully dressed inhabitants found in Himalayas.
+These handsome Kinners are the most colorfully dressed inhabitants found in the Himalayas.
 Both men and women wear sleeveless woolen jackets called baskets and the clothes are mainly of wool.
-A grey woollen cap called thepang is worn with a white or green velvet band.
+A gray woolen cap called thepang is worn with a white or green velvet band.

 The Community Dance in Traditional Costumes

 The Kinners speak the Kinnauri or Kanauri language belonging to the group of Tibetan- Burmese dialect in the Himalayas.
 The use of this dialect raises a possibility that the Kinners are not Indo-Aryans, but an extension of Darads of Iran, who speak a language close to the Persian dialect.
 In ancient times the Kinners probably spoke a language close to Darads, but when Tibet annexed Kinnaur, Spiti, and Ladakh, they adopted the new language.
 That is why this ethnically Indo-European Kinner tribe speaks a language of Tibet-Burmese family.